cldeluna/pyats_intro/README.md

 As an alternative, there is a [pyATS Docker image](https://developer.cisco.com/codeexchange/github/repo/CiscoTestAutomation/pyats-docker).
+The command below will instantiate the container (download the image if you don't have it) and give you an interactive shell.

 ```bash
 $ docker run -it ciscotestautomation/pyats:latest /bin/bash